How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Note: This operation requires the Administrator or Auditor permission.

-The PEP screening helps to scan an institution for likely PEPs, and if a match is found, it further tells if the Scan Results(A customer account) has already been profiled as PEP in the system or not.
+The PEP screening helps scan an institution for likely PEPs, and if a match is found, it further indicates whether the Scan Results (a customer account) has already been profiled as a PEP in the system or not.

 How to Create a Screening Parameter